Heart-Healthy Foods for Seniors 2026: Lower Blood Pressure, Balance Potassium & Protect Your Heart

 Best Choices:

-• Extra Virgin Olive Oil: Contains polyphenols that protect the heart
+• Extra Virgin Olive Oil: Contains polyphenols that protect the heart.
+Rich in healthy monounsaturated fats.

 • Avocado Oil: High smoke point, heart-healthy fats